Counting Matchings via Capacity Preserving Operators

-This theorem says that the symbol of a linear operator $T$ holds the real stability preservation information of $T$.
+The Borcea-Br\"and\'en characterization says that the symbol of a linear operator $T$ holds the real stability preservation information of $T$.
 In this paper, we make use of this concept by showing that the symbol also holds the capacity preservation information of $T$.
 That is, we combine the ideas of Gurvits and of Borcea and Br\"and\'en to create a theory of capacity preserving operators.
-Our main results in this direction are stated as follows.
-It is important to note that $\Symb$ will take on two different definitions in the formal statements of the following theorems (see Definitions \ref{symbbounded} and \ref{symbtrans}), and we will explicate this rigorously later.
-(For those unfamiliar, the Laguerre-P\'olya class consists of limits of real stable polynomials.)
+Our main results in this direction are stated slightly informally in the following theorems.
+Note that $\Symb$ will take on two different definitions in the formal statements of these results (see Definitions \ref{symbbounded} and \ref{symbtrans}), and we will explicate this rigorously later.

-{Theorem \ref{mainthmbounded}} \begin{mainthmbounded}[Bounded degree] Let $T$ be a linear operator on polynomials of degree at most $\lambda_k$ in $x_k$, such that $\Symb(T)$ is real stable with non-negative coefficients.
+\begin{theorem}[= Theorem \ref{mainthmbounded}; Bounded degree case] Let $T$ be a linear operator on polynomials of degree at most $\lambda_k$ in $x_k$, such that $\Symb(T)$ is real stable with non-negative coefficients.
 Further, let $p \in \R[x_1,...,x_n]$ be a real stable polynomial of degree at most $\lambda_k$ in $x_k$ with non-negative coefficients.
 Then for any sensible non-negative vectors $\alpha,\beta \in \R^n$:

-Further, this bound is tight for fixed $T,\alpha,\beta$. \end{mainthmbounded}
+Further, this bound is tight for fixed $T,\alpha,\beta$. \end{theorem}

-{Theorem \ref{mainthmtrans}} \begin{mainthmtrans}[Unbounded degree] Let $T$ be a linear operator on polynomials of any degree, such that $\Symb(T)$ is in the Laguerre-P\'olya class with non-negative coefficients.
+\begin{theorem}[= Theorem \ref{mainthmtrans}; Unbounded degree case] Let $T$ be a linear operator on polynomials of any degree, such that $\Symb(T)$ is in the Laguerre-P\'olya class\footnote{For those unfamiliar, the Laguerre-P\'olya class consists of limits of real stable polynomials.} with non-negative coefficients.
 Further, let $p \in \R[x_1,...,x_n]$ be any real stable polynomial with non-negative coefficients.
 Then for any sensible non-negative vectors $\alpha,\beta \in \R^n$:

-Further, this bound is tight for fixed $T,\alpha,\beta$. \end{mainthmtrans}
+Further, this bound is tight for fixed $T,\alpha,\beta$. \end{theorem}

-Using these theorems, we are able to reprove a few results.
+Using these theorems, we are able to reprove several results.
 The first of these is Gurvits' theorem, which he used to obtain the corollaries mentioned above: the Van der Waerden lower bound (see \cite{falikman1981proof} and \cite{erorychev1981proof} for the original resolution of this conjecture) and Schrijver's inequality \cite{schrijver1998counting}.
 We reprove Gurvits' theorem using the capacity preservation theory, which amounts to a very basic computation for $T = \left.\partial_{x_k}\right|_{x_k=0}$.